Phillip Hinkle

 Phillip D. "Phil" Hinkle (born December 25, 1946) is a former Republican member of the Indiana House of Representatives from Indianapolis, Indiana representing the 92nd District from 2000 to 2012.
 His district included the western third of Wayne and Pike Townships.

 Background

-Hinkle earned a B.S. in Education in 1970 from Indiana State University and a masters degree in Political Science in 1978.
+Hinkle earned a B.S. in Education in 1970 from Indiana State University and a master's degree in Political Science in 1978.

 After having taught for three years at Ben Davis High School, he became Research Director for the Indianapolis City-County Council, a position he held for three years.
 In 1978, he was elected Wayne Township, Indiana Assessor, a position to which he was re-elected three times.
 In 1979 he earned an M.A. in political science in 1979 from Indiana State University.

 In 1991, he became a realtor while running for the Indianapolis City-County Council.

 He was elected and served on the council until November 2000 when he was elected to his first term in the Indiana House of Representatives.